 The scope is of course too small to achieve 675x without producing a dim, blurry image – my 20” telescope, at twenty times the cost, ten times the weight and 4.4 times the aperture, still struggled at this magnification due to atmospheric seeing.
 The eyepiece and Barlow are way too poorly made to function well at this power (or at all), and the scope is simply too small to function at anything above 225x magnification at most.

 The eyepieces are all plastic, as is the Barlow – this includes the lenses used in them, as well.
 The only remotely usable eyepiece bundled with the Luminova 114 is the 25mm Huygens, and even it really belongs in the garbage.
 If nothing else was wrong with the Luminova 114, I would still not recommend it because you are looking at at least $50 to equip it with decent eyepieces, and by the time you buy the Luminova and spend that much, there are many, many more suitable options at or indeed well below your budget.

 The Luminova 114 comes with a cheaply made Moon filter.
 Not only will it slightly tint your view green, but it will reduce the sharpness of the image and you really just don’t need it all that much anyways.

 All in all, unless you are a masochist, I would not recommend the Tasco Luminova 675×114.
-It’s more or less a Celestron Powerseeker 114EQ with worse accessories, inferior aesthetic appeal, far worse customer service from the manufacturer, and a significantly higher price tag.
-Tasco has failed to deliver a quality telescope with the Luminova 114, or indeed with anything else they offer.
+It’s more or less a Celestron Powerseeker 114EQ with worse accessories, far worse customer service from the manufacturer, and a significantly higher price tag.
+Tasco has failed to deliver a quality telescope with the Luminova 114, or indeed with anything else they currently offer.